plausible/website/_posts/2021-01-28-what-we-learned-on-our-journey-to-10-000-mrr.md

 A brief introduction: [Plausible Analytics](https://plausible.io/) is a simple, lightweight and privacy-first alternative to Google Analytics.
 We're a completely independent and bootstrapped team of two.

 As we say no to the adtech and surveillance capitalism, we also don't use Facebook and Google ads to grow Plausible.
-In addition to this, we're a 100% open source project that is transparent in everything we do.
+In addition to this, we're an open source project that is transparent in everything we do.

 Here are some of the lessons we learned on our journey to $10,000 monthly recurring revenue.